VATSIM-UK/uk-controller-api/docs/README.md

 `./vendor/bin/phpunit`

+### Testing with Docker
+A separate database is available via the docker deployment on the same network to avoid losing the data contained in the migrations.

+The same deployment steps outlined above should be carried out, but append `--env=testing` to run them against the testing database.

+Copy the environment file `.env.testing.example` to `.env.testing` to allow these values to be used when running the test suite.

+The test suite will use the `testing` environment via the `APP_ENV` variable set within `phpunit.xml` (the PHPUnit configuration).
+In this instance, the phpunit command should be run from within the `web` container so that the docker network is available:

+`docker exec -it web /bin/bash`

 ## Coding Style Checks

 To check that the code you have written adheres to the PSR-1 and PSR-2 standards, you can use PHP Codesniffer,